 4. Myth: Your people actually use their group coverage

 Many admins agree that health insurance is one of the most painful organizational changes they’ve ever made.
 What many don’t know is that according to the averages, only 8% of employees are actually using it.
 If I give you an expensive watch for Christmas, yet you don’t ever wear it, is that money well spent?
 Of course not!
-Money spent on something not being used isn’t considered a positive; it’s considered waste!

 There are millions of dollars every year that are being wasted on bloated group premiums when the products themselves are nothing more than the reminder that someone spent way too much money on them.
 With this said, yes, some people do use insurance a lot.
 But why not personalize your approach to caring for your people so that everyone is treated equitably, getting them everything they need and actually use.
 You may be sitting on resources you never knew existed!

-3. Myth: You’re stuck till your renewal
+3. Myth: You’re stuck until your renewal

 If I had a dollar for every time someone said they were stuck in a health insurance contract until their renewal, I’d have enough money to pay my deductible!
 Have you looked at the actual terms of your old school group plan?
 For most standard fully-insured plans, you can leave that plan at any time.
 The exception would be for self-funded plans that have a run-out timeframe.
 But for most groups, you can change at any time during the year.